Caitlyn Jenner Is Reportedly Dating a 21-Year-Old College Student

 It’s (almost) official: Caitlyn Jenner is off the market.
 The 68-year-old reality star is reportedly dating 21-year-old college student, Sophia Hutchins.
 The blooming relationship comes more than two years after the “I Am Cait” star divorced her ex-wife, Kris Jenner, with whom she shares two daughters, 20-year-old Kylie Jenner and 22-year-old Kendall Jenner.

-According to Radar Online, Hutchins, a Pepperdine University student, and Jenner recently vacationed in Cabo San Lucas, Mexico to celebrate the father of two’s 68th birthday.
+According to Radar Online, Hutchins, a Pepperdine University student, and Jenner recently vacationed in Cabo San Lucas, Mexico, to celebrate Jenner’s 68th birthday.
 And though neither party has confirmed the relationship, Hutchins and Jenner’s individual Instagrams place them at the same Mexican resort, doing the same activities.
-In one picture, posted on Hutchins’s Instagram, the twenty-something can be seen lounging on a couch in a white robe and white slippers while enjoying a sunset.
-In Jenner’s picture of the sunset, Hutchins’s feet and the couch she’s laying on can be seen in the photo.
+In one picture, posted on Hutchins’s Instagram, the twenty-something lounges on a couch in a white robe and white slippers while enjoying a sunset.
+In Jenner’s sunset photo, Hutchins’s feet and the couch she’s laying on are visible.

 MORE: Caitlyn Jenner Fulfills Lifelong ‘Fantasy’ of Walking on a Beach in a Swimsuit